tangshuang/fods/packages/fods-vue/README.md

 - error: when some errors occur during `init` or `refresh`, it will be an Error
 - init: first query data
   - params: request params to pass into query
-- refresh: refresh the data with the params which passed into `init`
+- refresh: refresh the data with the same params of `init`

-The `init` method may be called with different params amount different invokings, this will request new data and change the refresh params at the same time.